TheOdinProject/curriculum/foundations/javascript_basics/fundamentals-1.md

 _* As you might have noticed by running Javascript code in the console, the console prints the result of the code it executes (called a return statement).
 You will learn more about these in the next lessons, however for now it is good to remember that a declaration with an assignment (such as `let b = 7 * a`) returns `undefined` and so you cannot declare and assign a value to a variable and read its value in the same line._
 </div>

-### Additional resources

-This section contains helpful links to other content.
-It isn't required, so consider it supplemental.

-* The precise differences between `var` and `let` is explained in [javascript.info](https://javascript.info/var).

 ### Knowledge check

 This section contains questions for you to check your understanding of this lesson on your own.
 If you’re having trouble answering a question, click it and review the material it links to.